plains-sign-project/plains-sign-project.io/README.md

 Plains Indian Sign Language is not a native language of mine, nor am I an expert on it.
 I am only repeating information about the language from signers, scholars, and learned enthusiasts.

 A huge thanks to the transcriber of <i>Project Gutenberg ebook 50938</i> for transcribing Seton's 1918 <i>Sign Talk</i>.
 The webpage version of this transcription helped immensely for importing this public domain book into the dictionary here.

+Please bear in mind that the <i>most recent</i> source for the dictionary on this website is 100 years old.
+The writing used in the dictionary sources reflect the language, background, political and cultural situations of their times.
+While their commentary often offers valuable insights, it may not always paint an accurate picture.
+Many terms that were in common use historically have since fallen out of favor.